noahruiz416/UFC-Fight-Prediction-Application-Model/Docs/UserGuide.md

 ### Precautions when using the tool
 I would heavily recommend that the model be used on fighters who have more than 5 fights in the UFC.
 This is because the model was trained on a wide variety of fighters, and in order to make predictions based on "Fighter Name", the model will need to have seen that given fighters name multiple times in order to make accurate predictions.
-Because of this you should avoid putting new or unknown fighters or fights into this predictive model, as it will only the other features to make predictions. (ie fighter physical attributes and recrod)
+Because of this you should avoid putting new or unknown fighters or fights into this predictive model, as it will only the other features to make predictions. (ie fighter physical attributes and record) However it is possible to not consider the name of the fighter in the model, in order to do so just input "Blue" into the blue corner name and "Red" into the red corner name, this will lead to the model only taking into consideration the other variables in the model.